-Delores Ringer was a scenographer and faculty member at KU from 1984 to 2014.
+Delores Ringer is a scenographer and was a faculty member at KU from 1984 to 2014.
 She designed scenery and costumes for many productions, including the scenery for The Royal Family, scenery and costumes for The Cherry Orchard and The Three Sisters, and costumes for Tartuffe, Into the Woods, Anything Goes, and My Fair Lady.

 Delores has advocated for plays by and about women over the years and has directed Our Country’s Good (2004); Fen (2000); The Gut Girls ('99); Between Pancho Via and a Naked Woman ('97); Variations on a Theme by Clara Schumann ('95); The Heidi Chronicles ('94); The Love of the Nightingale ('92); The Medea Myth ('90); an all-female production of Shakespeare's The Two Gentlemen of Verona ('89); and Dusa, Fish, Stas and Vi ('89).
 She also directed Jesse and the Bandit Queen and I Stand Before You Naked for the English Alternative Theatre, and Going to See the Elephant at the Lawrence Community Theatre.